CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [[bool]$backup = $true # $True, $False, 1, 0] | | bool, powershell
 [How remove \n from lines] | `strings.TrimRight("", "\r\n")` | go, line
-[How to get the Parent's parent directory in Powershell?] | | powershell, scripting, path
+[How to get the Parent's parent directory in Powershell?] | | powershell, scripting, path [How to use Invoke-RestMethod to upload jpg] | | powershell, file-upload [What is the boundary in multipart/form-data?] | | http, forms [Configure Windows PowerShell to display only the current folder name in the shell prompt] | | powershell [Using PowerShell to write a file in UTF-8 without the BOM] | | powershell

 [Default value in Go's method]: https://stackoverflow.com/a/23650312/9935654
 [How to create new file using go script]: https://stackoverflow.com/a/46749116/9935654